YizeZhang/Net_Diff/README.md

    1. Support output of receiver clock

 2020/04/21
-   1. Support intallation directory that contains space
+   1. Support installation directory that contains space

    2. Fix bugs of GUI